Filing Information for Individual Income Tax

 Use the Comptroller of Maryland EITC Assistant to determine if you are eligible for the state Earned Income Tax Credit.
 The Assistant is available in English or en Español.

-The IRS has the EITC Assistant in English and a Versión en Español.
+The IRS has the EITC Assistant in English version and a Versión en Español.

 Beginning in 2022, senior citizens are eligible for a new tax credit, among other benefits they can take advantage of.
 We have created a convenient tax tip detailing these opportunities.
 Additionally, seniors should consult our filing guidelines for seniors containing pertinent information and answers to your most frequently asked questions.